|Faculty of Arts & Science

 All part-time undergraduate students at the University of Toronto are members of APUS.
 The role of the Association is to ensure its members have access to a broad range of services, programmes and resources within the University.
 This is achieved by representing part-time students throughout the decision-making process of the University, and of governments, as well as by acting as a voice for the concerns of its members.
 APUS offers a number of scholarships and bursaries, as well as other cost-saving services and events and programming to part-time students throughout the year.
 The APUS office, in Room 1089 of Sidney Smith Hall, is open days and evenings during the summer and winter sessions.
 For further information please telephone 416-978-3993, or send an e-mail to firstname.lastname@example.org or visit www.apus.utoronto.ca.

 The First-Year Learning Communities (FLCs) program in the Faculty of Arts and Science is designed to improve the transitional experience for first-year students.
-Now in its 11th year, the program offers FLCs in eight areas: actuarial science, commerce, computer science, economics, life sciences, math, philosophy, and social sciences.
+Now in its tenth year, the program offers FLCs in nine areas: actuarial science, commerce, computer science, economics, international relations, life sciences, math, philosophy and social sciences.
 FLCs (pronounced “flicks”) provide first-year students with the opportunity to meet classmates, develop friendships, form study groups, and develop academic and personal skills, as well as introduce students to the resources, opportunities, culture, and treasures of the campus and its surrounding community.
 There is no cost to participate in the FLC program and students who successfully complete the program will receive a non-academic notation on their transcript.

 The 25 students in each FLC will be enrolled in some of the same courses and will meet regularly outside of class time for valuable and engaging activities.
 Each FLC group is facilitated by an upper-year student Peer Mentor and an Assistant Peer Mentor, under the guidance of an Advisor (from the college, department, or program); these individuals are the FLC Team.
 Further information on how to get involved in the FLC program as a Peer Mentor can be found on the FLC website.
 Some of the interesting and fun topics that may be covered in FLC meetings include: time management, study skills and strategies, academic integrity, getting involved on campus, mastering tests and exams, choosing a program of study, better health for better GPA, and career explorations.
 There will also be social activities, community service and much more!
 Students interested in joining the FLC program should be motivated to learn and develop themselves personally and socially, as well as academically.
 You can find more detailed information about the “flick” program on the FLC web site: www.flc.utoronto.ca.